HISTORY OF CHILDERMAS

+HISTORY OF CHILDERMAS

+>

-There are other accounts outside the Bible contemporary with King Herod that show insight into his character.
-The historian Josephus relates numerous episodes where Herod would kill leaders as well as have various members of his own family killed, prompting Caesar Augustus back in Rome to quip “I’d rather be Herod’s pig than his son” playing on the Greek homonyms pig (hus)and son (huios) in addition to the well-known Jewish law against consuming pork.
-Additionally, the pseudepigraphical 1st-century work, the Assumption of Moses, considered an extra-canonical apocryphal book though quoted in the New Testament, in a passage usually understood to be a prophecy about Herod says:
+> There are other accounts outside the Bible contemporary with King Herod that show insight into his character.
+The historian Josephus relates numerous episodes where Herod would kill leaders as well as have various members of his own family killed, prompting Caesar Augustus back in Rome to quip “I’d rather be Herod’s pig than his son” playing on the Greek homonyms pig (hus) and son (huios) in addition to the well-known Jewish law against consuming pork.
+Additionally, the pseudepigraphical 1st-century work, the Assumption of Moses, considered an extra-canonical apocryphal book though it is quoted in the New Testament, in a passage usually understood to be a prophecy about Herod says:

+>

-And an insolent king shall succeed them, who will not be of the race of the priests, a man bold and shameless… He will cut off their chief men with the sword… He shall slay the old and the young, and he shall not spare.
+> And an insolent king shall succeed them, who will not be of the race of the priests, a man bold and shameless… He will cut off their chief men with the sword… He shall slay the old and the young, and he shall not spare.